worldline/angular-security-training/docs/csp/csp-pw.md

 1 - Implement a CSP based on a nonce, server-side:

-- Implement a CSPResource REST api endpoint to generate a random nonce and return a content-security-policy which declares this nonce in the "script-src" directive
+- Implement a CSPResource REST api endpoint to generate a random nonce and return a content-security-policy which declares this nonce in the `script-src` directive

 ``` typescript
             package com.worldline.bookstore.web.rest;